EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * The CHOOSE function incorrectly returned error (i.e. #DIV/0!), if supplies as conditional arguments.
 * The UNICHAR function did return the correct character.
 * The TEXT function failed, if a null value was supplied as format argument.
+* VLOOKUP could fail to find an item in the cell if the first row was the header.
+Excel ignores header values in the binary search.
+* `ExcelRangeBase.DimensionByValue` returned the wrong range in rare cases.
+* `ExcelRangeBase.Richtext` caused a null `NullReferenceException` when it hade been disposed.

 ## Version 8.3.1
 * Using an array as denominator when first value is 0 returns a single ´#DIV0!´ error.